arthurL-daSilva/macropy/README.md

 Mini macro for automatic login

 # how it works?
-It's in early development, but already works on Windowns 11.
+It's in early development, but already works on Windowns 11 and Only on Inglesh Riot Client.
 First of all, you have to put the path of RiotClient on the code.
 When it starts, it will try to call for RiotClient, if it isnt already open.
 Then, will try to click on the Username box and do